GoogleCloudPlatform/serverless-production-readiness-java-gcp/blogs/spring-ai-gcp/README.md

-# Codebase for the Google cloud and Spring AI blog
+# Codebase for the Google Cloud and Spring AI blog

 **Google Cloud and Spring AI 1.0, a Match Made in the Clouds!**